Media Training Manual on Gender Equality for the Asia Pacific Region

 We at Arrow work in partnership with like-minded women’s NGOs at national, regional and global levels in the belief that our mission and long-term objectives can be best achieved through inclusive participation and partnerships

-Bandhu Social Welfare Society (BSWS) was formed in 1996 to address concerns of human rights abuse and denial of sexual health rights, and provide a rights-based approach to health and social services for the most stigmatized and vulnerable populations in Bangladesh, in particular kothis/hijras and their partners.
+Bandhu Social Welfare Society (BSWS) was formed in 1996 to address concerns of human rights abuse and denial of sexual health rights, and provide a rights-based approach to health and social services for the most stigmatised and vulnerable populations in Bangladesh, in particular kothis/hijras and their partners.
 It currently provides social and health services to a broad range of sexual minority populations in 21 districts in Bangladesh.

 Khan Foundation is a private and non-profit charitable organization, focusing on democracy, human rights, poverty alleviation and development.
 At present, the main working areas of the organization are democracy, human rights, poverty alleviation and development.
 Khan Foundation is based in Bangladesh.